 4. The Haggin Cup (Best Conditioned horse in the top ten placings and chosen by the vet panel) was won by Rusty Toth on Stoner in a completion time of 15h05.

-This wonderful photo of The Fury taken by Carol Mingst snapped at the end of 100 miles of hard competition.
-What a picture of health and stamina and a testament to the benefits of hoof boots for competition horses.
+This wonderful photo of The Fury and Garrett Ford was taken by Carol Mingst and snapped at the end of 100 miles of hard competition.
+What a picture of health and stamina is The Fury, and a testament to the benefits of hoof boots for competition horses.
 If your equine sport does not allow you to use hoof boots perhaps its time to suggest that its time for them to bring their rules into the 21st century too.
 I firmly believe that it is not appropriate for governing bodies to allow horses suffering from navidular syndrome to compete in corrective shoeing and to disallow hoof boots.
 It is an animal welfare issue and shows that they do not have a good understanding of current day hoof research.

 Dr. Kerry Ridgeway, leading Equine Veterinary Chiropractor has done a lot of study recently on how quickly horses will develop postural/hoof problems from gut ulcers.
 What is alarming is that most horses will develop ulcers at some point.
 It is truly frightening how quickly stressed horses will develop ulcers, sometimes just changing paddocks is enough to cause serious ulcers and just about every performance horse is suffering from ulcers.